-I once read a book called The Checklist Manifesto by Atul Gawande which told a story about David Lee Roth.
-You see, David Lee Roth was, and after a two decade separation now is again, the lead singer of one of the biggest rock bands in history: Van Halen.
+I once read The Checklist Manifesto by Atul Gawande, which told a story about David Lee Roth.
+You see, David Lee Roth was, and after a two-decade separation, now is again, the lead singer of one of the biggest rock bands in history: Van Halen.

 Van Halen puts on one heck of a show.
-In the 70’s they were one of the first rock bands to put on huge productions requiring a great deal of gear and preparation.
-Setting up for their show was highly technical and their instructions and demands for the venue were meticulous.
+In the 70s, they were one of the first rock bands to put on massive productions requiring a great deal of gear and preparation.
+Setting up for their show was highly technical, and their instructions and demands for the venue were meticulous.
 Somewhere in the middle of these instructions was a small clause that required a bowl of M&M’s be placed in Roth’s dressing room.
 This peculiar clause called for every single brown M&M to be removed from the bowl.

-Keep in mind, if the instructions were not followed properly an accident could result in the injury or death of a band member.
-What seemed like a pompous request for a spoiled rock star was, in fact, a test to make sure the preparations were carried out to exacting standards.
+Keep in mind if the instructions are not followed correctly, an accident could result in the injury or death of a band member.
+What seemed like a pompous request for a spoiled rock star was a test to ensure the preparations were carried out to exacting standards.

-Here at Get Staffed Up, we believe attention to detail is an absolutely crucial trait that must be part of an incredible staffer.
-Following Roth’s lead we have hidden subtle tests throughout our hiring process.
-If an applicant fails one of these tests they are eliminated immediately.
+Here at Get Staffed Up, we believe attention to detail is a crucial trait that must be part of an incredible Staffer.
+Following Roth’s lead, we have hidden subtle tests throughout our hiring process.
+If an applicant fails one of these tests, they are eliminated immediately.

 These tests are just one of the ways we eliminate applicants on our path to finding incredible offshore talent.

 Want to read more articles like “Brown M&M’s… It’s Not What You Think”?
 Subscribe to our mailing list HERE.